PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 as in the figure labels, and that figures appear in the same order as they are mentioned in the legend.

+> This has been fixed to the best of my knowledge, please do bring up specific
+> examples if some remain

 Figure 2: the figures appear in another order than in the legend.

+> Fixed

 Figure 3: Consider mentioning Informedness before MCC so that the order is the same in the legend as in the ‘legend-box’

+> The figures have been remade

 Figure 4: Consider mentioning PR-AUC before ROC-AUC so that the order is the same in the legend as in the ‘legend-box’

+> The figures have been remade

 Figures 5-6: should these be in colour?
 Also the smoothed lines sometimes fall outside the contour-lines.
 Perhaps add a brief explanation of what the smoothed lines and contours represent.

+> The figures have been remade
 # Reviewer 3

 The manuscript uses machine learning methods to predict interspecific